MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/optimized_pair-swap.md

 ## Exceptions

-May throw a specific exception during construction or assignment.
+May throw a specific exception if the construction or assignment fails.

 ## Remarks